lad6558/lad6558.github.io/src/blogs/p_equal_to_np.md

 ![Michael Sipser](/blogs/pnp/sipser.jpg)

 <figcaption>
 This is Professor Michael Sipser.
-Back in his younger years, he spent decades thinking whether P is equal to NP (a famous unsolved computer science problem).
-He ultimately gave up and chose instead to dedicate his life to teaching MIT’s 18.404 Theory of Computation class, quickly becoming one of the most beloved professors on campus.
+Back in his younger years, he spent decades thinking about whether P is equal to NP (a famous unsolved problem in computer science).
+While he still hasn’t figured it out, he’s dedicated himself to teaching MIT’s 18.404 Theory of Computation class, where he’s known as one of the most beloved professors on campus.
 </figcaption>
 </figure>